DalbergDataInsights/react-components/docs/README.md

 # Components

-For full list of props please see generated documentation in [./docs]
+For the full list of props please see generated documentation in [./docs]

 ## StatusColor Component